First Experimental Limit on the Permanent Electric Dipole Moment of the Deuteron

 This measurement demonstrates that a storage ring can be used to access the EDM of charged hadrons by precisely determining the invariant spin axis.
 At the present stage, the observed tilt of the invariant spin axis is still dominated by systematic effects, such as magnet misalignments, deviations from an ideal orbit, and field errors.
 This calls for further experimental studies aimed at reducing and validating the associated systematic uncertainties.
 An improved rf Wien filter setup, incorporating additional ferrites to enhance field strength and homogeneity, had already been prepared for implementation.
 However, the COSY ring was permanently shut down at the end of 2023 and is no longer available for experiments.

-A dedicated storage ring employing counter-rotating beams is currently under investigation~\cite{abusaif2021, Anastassopoulos:2015ura, PhysRevAccelBeams.22.034001}.
+Dedicated storage rings with only electric fields or a combination of electric and magnetic fields employing counter rotating beams are currently under investigation~\cite{abusaif2021, Anastassopoulos:2015ura, PhysRevAccelBeams.22.034001}.
 In such a configuration, many of the dominant systematic effects -- arising from field imperfections, orbit distortions, and beam dynamics -- are expected to cancel out due to their opposite signs in the two oppositely circulating beams.
-This cancellation offers a powerful pathway to significantly reduce systematic uncertainties and achieve a sensitivity that could surpass current limits.
+This cancellation offers a powerful pathway to significantly reduce systematic uncertainties and achieve a sensitivity that could surpass current limits for hadrons, \emph{i.e.} \SI{{}e-26}{\echarge\cdot cm} for the neutron~\cite{PhysRevLett.124.081803}.
 The successful realization of such a facility would mark a significant advance in precision EDM measurements, enabling a direct test of CP violation in the hadronic sector and opening a new frontier in the search for physics beyond the Standard Model.

 \textit{Acknowledgements} --- We thank the COSY crew for their dedicated support in operating the accelerator during the experiment.
 This work was carried out within the framework of the JEDI Collaboration and supported by an ERC Advanced Grant from the European Union (Proposal No.\,694340: \emph{Search for Electric Dipole Moments Using Storage Rings}).
 The contributions of A.\,Aksentev, A.\,Melnikov, and N.\,N.\,Nikolaev were supported by the Russian Science Foundation (Grant No.\,25-72-30005).
 This research also received funding from the European Union’s Horizon\,2020 research and innovation program under Grant Agreement STRONG-2020-No.\,824093.
 The presented results are based on the Ph.D. thesis of A.\,Andres~\cite{Andres:999521}.